-REFRAIN is produced by Situations with Verity Standen Projects, in partnership with English Heritage, Attenborough Centre for the Creative Arts and Heart of Glass, St. Helens.
+REFRAIN was produced by Situations with Verity Standen Projects, in partnership with English Heritage, Attenborough Centre for the Creative Arts and Heart of Glass, St. Helens.

-REFRAIN is generously supported by Arts Council England, the Jerwood Foundation and the Joseph Rowntree Foundation.
+REFRAIN was generously supported by Arts Council England, the Jerwood Foundation, Heritage Lottery Foundation and the Joseph Rowntree Foundation.

 ‘Sound rose and fell in waves until it felt as if I was drenched in music that had seeped its way into every organ in my body, and maybe even found my soul’ – Lyn Gardner, Guardian (on HUG)